SherG/cool-iron/blog/quit-facebook.md

 It used to be that if you wanted to socialize there were 2 options: by phone or in person.
 In person was always the preferred default and the norm.
 Only if your friends or relatives lived far away did you resort to phone calls.

+Cellphones were used primarily for making plans: "Hey Eric, I'm picking up Arminda and we'll meet you guys at Dave & Busters.
+Are John and Marina coming?"

 The more I’ve reminisced about this, the more I’ve questioned the value I get from newsfeed-based social media platforms like Facebook and Twitter.

 Reading Cal Newport's <em><a href="https://www.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525542876/" target="blank">Digital Minimalism</a></em>  reinforced my questioning.
 Interestingly, Newport has never had a social media account.
 He doesn't spend much time surfing the web either.
 "As a result, my phone plays a relatively minor role in my life," he notes.